-The Perfect 3 Days in Paris Itinerary
+3 Days In Paris Itinerary

 For good measure, I’ve thrown in a few of Paris’ hidden gems, if you want something more offbeat.

 1. Morning: Explore the 1st Arrondisment

-Start your morning in Paris’ chronological heart, on Île de la Cité.
+On day 1 of your 3 days in Paris itinerary, start your morning in Paris’ chronological heart, on Île de la Cité.
 You’re officially on the Right Bank, but really between the Right and Left.

 But you can cast your eyes on the magnificent landmark and UNESCO site, which will be rebuilt exactly as it was.